luiz-062/venom-bot/README.md

 - Shopee API calls are automatically retried on HTTP 429/503 responses with exponential backoff.
 - If the affiliate API cannot return a link, the bot falls back to the original URL with UTM parameters.
-- WhatsApp disconnections trigger automatic reconnection attempts and are logged.
+- WhatsApp disconnections trigger automatic reconnection attempts, cached group lists are refreshed automatically.
 - All decisions (filtering, duplicates, pauses, retries) are logged to the console for transparency.

 ## Optional enhancements